nickykantaphon/nets150-final-project/HW5/README.txt

 ParserMain - This is the main Class where users can interact with a graph by scraping data from ESPN
 			 or loading data previously scraped from ESPN to find the shortest number of links between two players or give team recommendations based on a college or hometown.

+How to use the program?
+1. Run the program on Eclipse.
+2. The program will prompt you to enter '1', '2', or '3' based on the functions you want to explore.